Worth It (TV series)

-Worth It is an American entertainment web series by BuzzFeed that premiered on September 18, 2016.
+Worth It was an American entertainment web series by BuzzFeed.
+Starring Steven Lim and Andrew Ilnyckyj, it ran from September 18, 2016 to April 8, 2023.
 Posted to Hulu and YouTube, each episode of the series compares three different food dishes from three locations that are sold at low, medium, and high price points.

+Background

+Steven Lim came up with the idea for Worth It when he debated whether it was worth bringing a date to an expensive sushi restaurant or if it would be better to get a takeout California roll.
+The premise connected with YouTube viewers, and so he created another video and published it a week later.
+By the fourth episode, the show and premise demonstrated that they had staying power.
+Lim was also motivated by how the premise allowed him to weave Asian-American themes into his work.
+According to Lim, Buzzfeed's original plan was to feature two white hosts while Lim wrote the show's scripts.

+Worth It was one of several food shows Buzzfeed launched around this time, and Worth It's cast and crew came together as part of those efforts.
+One of Buzzfeed's goals for Worth It and other shows launched around the same time was to compete for advertising dollars that would traditionally go towards network television shows.

-Premise and production
+Premise

 Each episode sees presenters Steven Lim and Andrew Ilnyckyj, along with cameraman Adam Bianchi, visiting three different restaurants to try similar foods at three "drastically different price points"—affordable, mid, and luxury.
 The three are invariably positive about the food that they eat, a differentiating factor from BuzzFeed's other video content.

-The series airs on Hulu and YouTube and episodes have frequently been featured at the top of those sites' "trending" videos—both factors that have allowed the series to garner a global audience.

 Impact

+The series airs on Hulu and YouTube and episodes were frequently featured at the top of those sites' "trending" videos—a factor that allowed the series to garner a global audience.

 Worth It won the 2017 and 2018 Streamy Award for best online food show.
 As of October 2017, the series had been viewed more than 300 million times for a total of over 2 billion minutes; in 2018 alone, viewers watched 1.5 billion minutes on the show.
 "When we watch the pair appraise a $1 coffee versus a $914 coffee in Tokyo," Candice Chung of Australia's Special Broadcasting Service writes, "we are watching the reaction of 'food civilians' who would marvel as we would at the heart-stopping price difference at a drink so humble and quotidian."
 The show's popularity has led to it being described by BuzzFeed as a Zagat guide for millennials, and has created extreme upticks in patronage for some restaurants featured on the show.

 The success of Worth It influenced Buzzfeed's decision to launch a new reviews section in 2018.

+The series ended on April 8, 2023.